ai4work-stage/docs/docs/eva/ai-search/api-agents.md

 Prerequisites:

-* Administrator access to EVA and the system you want to integrate.
+* Administrator access to AI for Work and the system you want to integrate.
 * API documentation for Schema API and Action API of the system.
 * Curl commands for the ID resolver and the meta resolver of the system.